 In contrast to generators, with portable power stations and battery technology you can charge anything from phones to refrigerators and everything in between.
 These solutions work indoors and out, without the noise, fumes, or maintenance of a traditional gasoline-powered generator.

-For more information on portable power stations and battery technology visit PG&E's Marketplace.
+For more information on portable power stations and battery technology visit PG&E's Energy Action Guide.

 PG&E provides ﬁnancial incentives for business and residential customers installing new, qualifying equipment for generating and storing energy.